The Monthly Expenses and Cost of Living in the United Kingdom’s Largest City Are Higher Than Anywhere Else

 How much money do you need to live in Madrid?

 To live in Madrid in a studio by yourself, and considering expenses with transport, utilities, groceries, entertainment, gym, and healthcare, you will need € 1,272.57 per month.
+The fact that Madrid is one of the safest European capitals helps to reduce costs since you don’t need to live in expensive zones to avoid violence.

 How the Cost of Living in Madrid Compares with The Cost of Living in London